Second Era of Northern Domination: Eastern Han dynasty

 In 159 and 161, Indian merchants arrived Jiaozhi and paid tribute to the Han government.
+Introduced by Indian merchants via sea, by late Han period, Buddhism quickly became the most predominant religion in Northern Vietnam, whereas the Dâu Temple (circa.
+2nd century AD) was the first Buddhist temple in Vietnam.

+In 160, rebellion broke out one more time in Jiuzhen.
+Xia Fang, who was now governor of Guiyang, was re-appointed as governor of Jiaozhi.
+Owing to his influence and benevolent governance during his previous tenure in Jiaozhi in the 140s, Xia Fang easily called the rebels for surrender.

 In 166, a Roman trade mission arrived Jiaozhi, bringing "tribute" (from the Chinese perspective) to the Han, which "were likely bought from local markets" of Rinan and Jiaozhi.

-In 178, Wuhu people (烏滸) under Liang Long sparked a revolt against the Han in Hepu and Jiaozhi.
+In 178, Wuhu people (烏滸) under Liang Long sparked a revolt against the Han in Hepu and Jiaozhi, which Jiaozhi's inspector Chou Yung failed to suppress.
 Liang Long spread his revolt to all northern Vietnam, Guangxi and central Vietnam as well, attracting all non-Chinese ethnic groups in Jiaozhi to join.
-In 181, the Han empire sent general Zhu Juan to deal with the revolt.
-In June 181 Liang Long was captured and beheaded, and his rebellion was suppressed.
+In 181, the Han empire sent general Zhu Juan to deal with the revolt, while Nanhai inspector Kong Zhi also led thousands of residents to join Liang Long's revolt.
+In June 181, Liang Long was captured and beheaded, and his rebellion was suppressed, while the fate of Kong Zhi remains unrecorded.
+In recognition of his achievements for suppressing the revolt, the Han imperial court enfeoffed Zhu Juan as a Marquis of a Chief Village and summoned him to the imperial capital Luoyang to serve as a Counsellor Remonstrant.
+Chou Yung remained as Jiaozhi's inspector.

-Introduced by Indian merchants via sea, by late Han period, Buddhism quickly became the most predominant religion in Northern Vietnam, whereas the Dâu Temple (circa.
-2nd century AD) was the first Buddhist temple in Vietnam.
-In 177, Shi Xie became the prefect of Jiaozhi province.

-In 100, Cham people in Xianglin (Tượng Lâm) county (near modern-day Huế) revolted against the Han rule due to high taxes.
-The Cham plundered and burned down the Han centers.
-The Han respond by putting down the rebellion, executed their leaders and granting Xianglin a two-year tax respite.
-In 136 and 144, Cham people again launched another two rebellions which provoked mutinies in the imperial army from Jiaozhi and Jiuzhen, then rebellion in Jiaozhi.
-The governor of Jiaozhi, according to Kiernan, "lured them to surrender" with "enticing words."

-In 192, Cham people in Tượng Lâm led by Khu Liên successful revolted against the Han dynasty.
-Khu Liên found the independent kingdom of Lâm Ấp.